benetdk/Zoom_Recordings_Downloader/README.md

 ZOOM_CLIENT_SECRET=your_zoom_client_secret
 Replace your_zoom_account_id, your_zoom_client_id, and your_zoom_client_secret with the credentials obtained from the Zoom Developer Dashboard.

-Explanation of the Script:
-Loading Environment Variables:

-The script uses python-dotenv to load credentials stored in the .env file.

-OAuth Token Generation:

-The get_access_token function retrieves an OAuth token using the client_id, client_secret, and account_id stored in the .env file.

-Fetching Recordings:

-The get_all_recordings function retrieves all meetings' recordings within the specified date range from the Zoom API.

-Downloading Recordings:

-The download_recordings function organizes downloaded recordings into folders by year and month, and saves them in the zoom_recordings directory.

 4. Running the Script
-Ensure you have Python 3.x installed on your system.
+Step 1: Download the Script
+Download the Python script from the repository or create it in your own editor using the guidelines provided.

+Step 2: Set Up the .env File
+Create a .env file in the same directory as the script and insert your Zoom API credentials as described earlier.

+Step 3: Install Dependencies
-Install required dependencies by running:
+Install the required Python packages by running the following command:

 bash
 Copy
 Edit
 pip install requests python-dotenv
-Create the .env file with your credentials as described earlier.

-Run the script:
+Step 4: Run the Script
+Once everything is set up, run the script by executing:

 bash
 Copy
 Edit
 python zoom_recording_downloader.py
-Output:
+Expected Output:
-The script will download all Zoom recordings from the specified date range into the zoom_recordings directory.
+The script will download all Zoom recordings from the specified date range into a folder called zoom_recordings.
 The recordings are organized by year, month, and meeting details.

 5. Troubleshooting
 Invalid OAuth Token: Ensure that your OAuth token is valid.
 If expired, you'll need to regenerate it by authenticating through Zoom's OAuth flow.